emqx/emqx-operator/docs/en_US/tasks/configure-emqx-tls.md

 :::
 ::::

-## Verify TLS Connection Using MQTT X CLI
+## Verify TLS Connection Using MQTTX CLI

-[MQTT X CLI](https://mqttx.app/cli) is an open source MQTT 5.0 command line client tool, designed to help developers to more Quickly develop and debug MQTT services and applications.
+[MQTTX CLI](https://mqttx.app/cli) is an open source MQTT 5.0 command line client tool, designed to help developers to more Quickly develop and debug MQTT services and applications.

 + Obtain the External IP of EMQX cluster